netniV/stfc-mod/README.md

 Please see the [INSTALL.md](INSTALL.md) instructions which has steps on how to use this mod with Star Trek Fleet Command.

-Please note, that whilst Mac support was added in this version, it's supported on an as-is basis due to lack of Mac development environemnts.
+Please note, that whilst Mac support was added in this version, it's supported on an as-is basis due to lack of Mac development environments.

 ## Contributing / Building